 I think the answer is this:

-We need to look at the bigger picture of our recovery.
+We need to look at the big picture of our recovery.

 Most of us in recovery are so engulfed by this internal struggle that we forget to take a step back and look at the bigger picture.